Skip to content

 Once Donny Cates left the book, Al Ewing and Juan Cabal took over.

-Last Annihilation marked the end of that run, Peter and the Guardians didn’t came back immediatly in a new volume of the series.
-In fact, after appearing in Fantastic Four (2018) #42 & #43 as part of the Reckoning War crossover, they just disappeared for a good year before a new relaunched by Jackson Lanzing, Collin Kelly, and Kev Walker.
+Last Annihilation marked the end of that run.
+Peter and the Guardians didn’t come back immediately in a new volume of the series.
+After appearing in Fantastic Four (2018) #42 & #43 as part of the Reckoning War crossover, they just disappeared for a good year before a new relaunched by Jackson Lanzing, Collin Kelly, and Kev Walker.

 Leave a Reply